-- Pop-up SESI Detergent Refill Station on the third Thursday every month (5-8pm) at the Memorial Hall, Brown's Lane, Charlbury.
+- Pop-up SESI Detergent Refill Station on the fourth Thursday every month (5-7.30pm) at the Memorial Hall, Brown's Lane, Charlbury.
 Bring along your own bottles or buy an initial filled bottle for refilling next time.
 Also at the quarterly Farmers Market on the Playing Close (9am-1pm).

 - Bring & Takes in March and October (also collect things for reuse or recycling - water filters, printer cartridges, mobile phones, spectacles, bras, batteries, light bulbs).

 - Big Apple Take-Aways every fortnight during September, October and November.